Search Shortcut cmd + k | ctrl + k

 CSV Loading

-Data can be efficiently loaded from CSV files using the read_csv function or the COPY statement.
+Data can be efficiently loaded from CSV files using several methods.
+The simplest is to use the CSV file's name:

 For more details, see the page on CSV loading.